Blaizzy/mlx-embeddings/docs/Formula-Cookbook.md

 ### Deprecating and disabling a formula

-See our [Deprecating, Disabling, and Removing Formulae](Deprecating-Disabling-and-Removing-Formulae.md) documentation for more information about how and when to deprecate or disable a formula.
+See our [Deprecating, Disabling and Removing Formulae](Deprecating-Disabling-and-Removing-Formulae.md) documentation for more information about how and when to deprecate or disable a formula.

 ## Updating formulae

 When a new version of the software is released, use `brew bump-formula-pr` to automatically update the [`url`](https://rubydoc.brew.sh/Formula#url-class_method) and [`sha256`](https://rubydoc.brew.sh/Formula#sha256%3D-class_method), remove any [`revision`](https://rubydoc.brew.sh/Formula#revision%3D-class_method) lines, and submit a pull request.
-See our [How To Open a Homebrew Pull Request](How-To-Open-a-Homebrew-Pull-Request.md) documentation for more information.
+See our [How to Open a Homebrew Pull Request](How-To-Open-a-Homebrew-Pull-Request.md) documentation for more information.

 ## Troubleshooting for new formulae